mbdelaresma/automated-parking-management-computer-vision/README.md

-# automated-parking-management-computer-vision
-Park EZ: An Automated Parking Management System for Easy Parking
+# Park EZ: An Automated Parking Management System for Easy Parking